-When evaluating the best college savings option for you, it's important to consider your financial situation, your grandchildren's, and the financial situation of their parents.
-Also, consider the tax advantages of each type of account, on both the federal and state levels.
+When evaluating the best college savings option for you, it's important to consider your financial situation, your grandchildren's circumstances, and the financial situation of your grandchildren's parents.
+Also, consider the tax advantages of each type of account, both on the federal and the state.

 There are three main tax-advantaged college savings vehicles to consider:

-- Custodial accounts, either Uniform Gifts to Minors Act (UGMA) accounts or Uniform Transfers to Minors Acts (UTMA) accounts, offer more investment choices but weigh more heavily on financial aid.
-They offer limited tax benefits, and the money saved becomes the child’s at a certain age, regardless of whether they go on to college.
+2. Custodial accounts, either Uniform Gifts to Minors Act (UGMA) accounts or Uniform Transfers to Minors Acts (UTMA) accounts, offer more investment choices, but may weigh more heavily on financial aid.
+They offer limited tax benefits in that a portion of earnings may be taxed at the child’s tax rate, and the money saved becomes the child’s at a certain age, regardless of whether he or she goes on to college.

-- The Coverdell ESA offers tax advantages similar those of the 529 plan, but has limited appeal because of its $2,000 annual cap on contributions.
+3. The Coverdell education savings account (ESA) offers tax advantages similar those of the 529 plan, but has a $2,000 annual cap on contributions.
 Still, if you're contributing only $2,000 or less per year, these savings vehicles can be attractive, particularly because they offer a broad range of investment options.
 (Note: Fidelity does not offer Coverdell ESAs.)

 We describe all three types of accounts below in detail, from the perspective of a grandparent.
-But before you choose one, consider the questions in the box to the right.
+Before you choose one, consider the questions in the boxes to the right in the sections below.

 The 529 college savings plan offers several features, which can vary from state to state, but in general most 529 plans offer:

 - Tax advantages.
-Withdrawals from 529 college savings plan accounts are federal income tax free when you use them for qualified higher education expenses.
-This includes tuition, books, fees, supplies, and other approved expenses at accredited institutions.
+Withdrawals from 529 college savings plans are federal income tax free when you use them for qualified higher education expenses.
+This includes tuition, books, fees, supplies, and other approved expenses at eligible institutions.

 - Control.
-When you open a 529 account with a grandchild as beneficiary, you maintain control of the account, which leaves you to decide when to disburse the proceeds; you can even decide to change the beneficiary if desired.1 Or, if the parent opens the 529 account or other college savings account, you can simply gift to that account, and the parent maintains control.
+When you open a 529 account with a grandchild as beneficiary, you maintain control of the account, which lets you decide when to disburse the proceeds; you can even decide to change the beneficiary, if desired.2 Or, if the parent opens the 529 account, you can simply gift to that account and the parent maintains control.

 - Front-loading of college savings.
-Grandparents can front-load a 529 plan (giving five years' worth of annual gifts of up to $14,000 at once, for a total of up to $70,000 per grandparent, per beneficiary) without having to pay a gift tax.2 This would allow more time for these savings to potentially grow tax deferred (see discussion below on gifting).
-It would also lower the value of your estate.
+Grandparents can front-load a 529 plan (giving five years' worth of annual gifts of up to $14,000 at once, for a total of up to $70,000 per grandparent, per beneficiary) without having to pay a gift tax or chip away at the lifetime gift tax exclusion.3 This would allow more time for these savings to potentially grow tax deferred (see discussion below on gifting).
+It could also potentially lower the value of your taxable estate.

 - One catch to consider for a grandparent’s 529 account.
-A 529 account held by a grandparent is treated differently.
+A 529 account held by a grandparent is treated differently for the purposes of student aid.
 The account balance isn’t included as an asset in the EFC calculation.
 However, once the money is distributed, it is considered student income.
 Student income can have a significant impact on financial aid.
-See further discussion on this below.
+(See further discussion below.)
 "A gift from a grandparent is seen as an indication that there’s more income that the student could be using," says Keith Bernhardt, vice president of college planning at Fidelity Investments.